elivz/FrontendStarterKit/README.md

 ### Scripts

-Both plain Javascript and CoffeeScript files will be compiled from the `assets/src/js` folder.
+Javascript files will be compiled from the `assets/src/js` folder.
 Any ES6 features will be transcoded to their ES5 equivalent.
 Files saved in the `plugins` sub-folder will be placed first in the final file - these should be reusable plugins and libraries.

 Files in the `js/compatibility` folder will be loaded in the head of the document.
 These would include things like Modernizr and Respond.js.